maurolibanio/L2-Living-Worlds-AgenticEditions/README.md

 # L2 Living Worlds — Agentic Edition

 > **Disclaimer:** This fork is an experimental lab built with AI agents.
 It is not recommended for production use.
-The main goal is to test ideas for the original L2J Mobius project and/or serve as inspiration.
+The main goal is to test ideas for the original L2 Living Worlds project and/or serve as inspiration.
 Nothing here should be used out of the box without thorough review.

 ---